Introduction

 - Default Commission Rate: Provers set a global fallback rate that applies to any reward source that does not have a specific override.

-- Per-Source Overrides: Provers can customize their margin for different Reward Sources.
+- Per-Source Overrides: Provers can customize their margin for different reward sources.
 For example, a prover may set a higher commission for

-BrevisMarkettasks to cover intensive GPU costs, while maintaining a lower rate for foundation rewards to maximize the yield passed to their stakers and remain competitive.
+BrevisMarkettasks to cover intensive GPU costs, while maintaining a lower rate for Foundation rewards to maximize the yield passed to their stakers and remain competitive.

 2. Automated Staking Yield